utiasASRL/vtr3/README.md

         -D BUILD_EXAMPLES=ON ..
   ```

+- Note
-- Note: the differences between 20.04 and 18.04- are: 1.
+  - the differences between 20.04 and 18.04- are: 1.
 20.04 uses python3.8 for build; 2.
 20.04 does not build opencv for python2.
 These are specified in flags.
+  - You should keep the `build` folder so that you can later run `sudo make uninstall` in this folder to uninstall opencv.

 ```bash
 make -j<nproc>  # <nproc> is number of cores of your computer, 12 for Lenovo P53